-ShipBob’s fulfillment network enables merchants selling through Amazon to save money and time through distributed inventory, while also providing the convenience and simplicity you want in a fulfillment solution.
+ShipBob’s fulfilment network enables merchants selling through Amazon to save money and time through distributed inventory, while also providing the convenience and simplicity you want in a fulfilment solution.

-With our omnichannel fulfillment solution, you can seamlessly deliver orders coming from multiple sales channels — including Amazon and your ecommerce store.
-ShipBob’s software directly integrates with your store, which means that your FBM orders are automatically received in our fulfillment centers where they can be prepped for fulfillment.
+With our omnichannel fulfilment solution, you can seamlessly deliver orders coming from multiple sales channels — including Amazon and your ecommerce store.
+ShipBob’s software directly integrates with your store, which means that your FBM orders are automatically received in our fulfilment centres where they can be prepped for fulfilment.

-For your Fulfillment by Amazon orders, ShipBob will prepare the orders with FBA item and box labels, acting as your central logistics hub.
-From there, you can easily transfer inventory from any ShipBob fulfillment center to any FBA facility to meet Amazon’s requirements.
+For your Fulfilment by Amazon orders, ShipBob will prepare the orders with FBA item and box labels, acting as your central logistics hub.
+From there, you can easily transfer inventory from any ShipBob fulfilment centre to any FBA facility to meet Amazon’s requirements.

 The best part?
-ShipBob also lets you choose which fulfillment centers you store your inventory in.
-Our Ideal Inventory Distribution Tool helps you to select locations based on previous order data, so that you only send inventory to the most strategic locations for inventory optimization.
+ShipBob also lets you choose which fulfilment centres you store your inventory in.
+Our Ideal Inventory Distribution Tool helps you to select locations based on previous order data, so that you only send inventory to the most strategic locations for inventory optimisation.

-To learn more about how ShipBob can help your business distribute inventory, reduce costs, and save time, click below to request a fulfillment quote.
+To learn more about how ShipBob can help your business distribute inventory, reduce costs, and save time, click below to request a fulfilment quote.